wbyoung/jsi/_posts/00-02-05-functional.md

 hi('fred'); //=> 'hi fred'
 {% endhighlight %}

+Basically, calling `_.partial` on `greet` locks in the value of the `greeting` parameter.
+The function, `hi`, that's returned from `_.partial` can be called with any remaining arguments.
+In this case that's just name `name`.
+Calling `hi` will put all the arguments together properly and result in a call to the original function, `greet`, as if it had been called like so:
+`greet('hi', 'fred')`.

 You'll often hear currying and partial application used as synonyms, but they're actually slightly different.
 A curry of the `greet` function would look like this (note the location of parenthesis):